Tazinho/AlmostRandom/content/post/2026-09-23-data-dict-jumping-frogs.md

 For a first experiment, though, the question is smaller: will the next person opening this dataset have an easier time understanding it?
 That person might be a colleague, an agent, or you six months from now.
 If a few descriptions and checks can save them some head-scratching, that is a useful jump forward.

-**A note on the frog-jumping example:** I use this dataset because it is the example in the Data Dict quickstart and because it makes the documentation problem unusually concrete.
-I do have reservations about using animals as entertainment, and mentioning the event here should not be read as an endorsement of it.
+**A note on the frog-jumping example:** I have reservations about the event itself, particularly the use of animals as entertainment.
+Its inclusion here should not be read as an endorsement.